dfinity/interface-spec/spec/index.md

 -   `ic0.msg_caller_size : () → i32` and `ic0.msg_caller_copy : (dst : i32, offset: i32, size : i32) → ()`

     The identity of the caller, which may be a canister id or a user id.
 During canister installation or upgrade, this is the id of the user or canister requesting the installation or upgrade.
+During a system task (heartbeat or global timer), this is the id of the management canister.

 -   `ic0.msg_reject_code : () → i32`